About the Rail Network Rebuild

 Find out more about the project and why the work is necessary.

 On this page

-This Rail Network Rebuild is required so that KiwiRail can rebuild the aging foundations across our rail network.
-The work will be done one section at a time, over the next 3 years.
+The Rail Network Rebuild is required so that KiwiRail can rebuild the aging foundations across our rail network.
+The work will be done one section at a time.

-When the rail network rebuild is complete and the City Rail Link opens, Auckland will have the modern and reliable rail network it deserves, bringing you more frequent services and faster journeys on all-electric trains.
+When the Rail Network Rebuild is complete, and the City Rail Link opens, Auckland will have a more modern and reliable rail network, bringing you more frequent services and faster journeys on all-electric trains.

 Why we need to close the lines